Wanjing-Li/CSC-412-Language/Language Learning Applications.md

 Language learning has been transformed by technological advancements over the past two decades.
 The language learning systems extend human capacity for vocabulary acquisition, grammatical understanding, and communicative competence.
 Research by d'Apice et al. (2019) shows that children’s early life experiences of language significantly impact their cognitive and language development, indicates that language environments vary substantially not only between families but also within families across days, brings the dynamic nature of language acquisition contexts.
-By understanding these complex connections between language input and development, we can create more effective language learning environments that address both [receptive (comprehension)]() and [productive (writing)]() skills while accounting for the variability in language exposure that learners experience.
+By understanding these complex connections between language input and development, we can create more effective language learning environments that address both [[receptive (comprehension)]] and [[Writing using AI Models|productive (writing)]] skills while accounting for the variability in language exposure that learners experience.

 ### Foundation and Evolution
 Ellis (2019)  provides the essential theoretical foundations for understanding language cognition.